asmit-a/pic-16b-project/README.md

 ## Planned Deliverables

+Our main interface will be a webapp on which we will consolidate our summaries, predictions, and visualizations.
+In the "partial success" scenario, our webapp will contain interactive plots which will display the data from different perspectives depending on user input.
+In the "full success" version, there will additionally be a predictive model that projects how family structures will change in the coming years.
+This model will be based on the trends we observe in the data from prior years, and will ideally also factor in additional variables that may affect peoples' family-making decisions.

 ## Resources Required

 The main need we have for our project is data.
 We planned to use census data, such as the table here: